PgBiel/elembic/src/element.typ

 #let lbl-show-head = "__custom_element_shown_"

 // Prefix for counters of elements.
+// This is only used if the element isn't 'refable'.
 #let lbl-counter-head = "__custom_element_counter_"

+// Prefix for the figure kind used by 'refable' elements.
+// This is not to be confused with figures containing the elements.
+// This is the kind for a hidden figure used for ref purposes.
+#let lbl-ref-figure-kind-head = "__custom_element_refable_"

+// Custom label applied to the hidden reference figure when the user specifies their own label.
+#let lbl-ref-figure-label-head = "__custom_element_ref_figure_label_"

+// Label for the hidden figure used for references.
+#let lbl-ref-figure = <__custom_element_ref_figure>

 // Label for context blocks which have access to the virtual stylechain.
 #let lbl-get = <__custom_element_get>